 The Facts Regarding Federal Stafford Loans:

-- The Federal Direct Stafford Loan Program offers loan repayment plans designed to meet the needs of almost every borrower.
+- The Direct Loan Program offers loan repayment plans designed to meet the needs of almost every borrower.
 Borrowers may choose from the standard, extended, graduated, income contingent, or the income-based repayment plan.

 - In most cases, once you've submitted the MPN and it's been accepted, you won't have to fill out a new MPN for future loans.
 You can borrow additional Direct Loans on a single MPN for up to 10 years.
 Once you've completed the MPN you'll receive a disclosure statement that gives you specific information about any loan that the school plans to disburse under your MPN, including the loan amount, fees, the expected disbursement dates and the expected disbursement amounts.